flamedeck-org/flamedeck/docs/chat-architecture.md

 ## Data Flow Example (User Prompt - Considering Chat Limits)

+**For Authenticated Users:**
 1. User types a prompt.
 Client's `ChatContainer.tsx` calls `useTraceAnalysisApi` hook's `mutateAsync` function.
 This sends an HTTP POST to the `trace-analysis` Edge Function.

+**For Unauthenticated Users:**
+1. User sees `UnauthenticatedChatTeaser` with sample questions and signup prompt.
+No actual chat functionality is available.
+2. User can either dismiss the teaser (stored in localStorage) or click "Sign Up Free" to navigate to `/login`.

+**Continuing with authenticated flow:**
 2.  `trace-analysis` Edge Function:
     a.
 Validates the request.
     b.
 Forwards the payload as an HTTP POST to `apps/flamechart-server` (`/api/v1/ai/process-turn`).